devrafalko/webpack-karma-jasmine/readme.md

     /* karma-webpack config
        pass your webpack configuration for karma
-       add `babel-loader` to the webpack configuration to make the ES6+ code readable to the browser */
+       add `babel-loader` to the webpack configuration to make the ES6+ code in the test files readable to the browser
+       eg. import, export keywords */
     webpack: {
       module: {
         rules: [